Answering a crucial question: What is SD-WAN?

 Also read: Technical guide to SD-WAN

-As applications continue to migrate to the cloud, so too will network functions.
-By moving these operations to the cloud, businesses gain upgraded visibility and analytical insight while no longer having to manage their communications infrastructures at the local level.
+As applications migrate to the Cloud, so will network functions.
+By moving these operations to the Cloud, businesses gain upgraded visibility and analytical insight while no longer having to manage their communications infrastructures at the local level.

 From there, mission-critical applications can be layered into the cloud-delivered network.
 SD-WAN drives bottom-line outcomes by giving customers an improved experience when accessing these applications.